-1 Definitions
+1. Definitions 1

-2 Introduction
+2. Introduction 1

-3 Roles and Responsibilities
+3. Roles and Responsibilities 3

-4 Types of Abuse
+4. Types of abuse 8

-5 Responding to signs of abuse
+5. Responding to signs of abuse 14

-6 Record-keeping
+6. Record-keeping 21

-7 Photography and Images
+7. Photography and Images 22

-8 Early Help Assessment
+8. Early Help Assessment 22

-9 Staff Training
+9. Staff training 23

-10 Safer Recruitment
+10. Safer Recruitment 23

-11 Allegations of abuse against staff
+11. Allegations of abuse against staff 24

-12 Promoting safeguarding and welfare in the curriculum
+12. Promoting safeguarding and welfare in the curriculum 27

-13 Children Looked After
+13. Children Looked After 28

-14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs
+14. Children with Special Educational Needs and Disabilities (SEND) or physical he needs

-15 Use of reasonable force
+15. Use of reasonable force 29

-16 Work Experience
+16. Work Experience/ Alternative Provision 29

-17 Use of school premises for non-school activities
+17. Children staying with host families (see Annex D KCSIE) 29

-18 Children staying with Host families (See Annex D KCSIE)
+18. Boarding schools and residential settings 29

-19 Summary
+19. Summary 29

-Appendix A
+Appendix A 30

-Appendix B - Further Safeguarding information
+Appendix B - Further Safeguarding Information 32

-1 Definitions
+1. Definitions

-- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2023) as; - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, stepparents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Cardinal Newman Catholic School. - 1.6 Within this policy, we use the term 'victim', although it is recognised that not everyone considers themselves to be a victim or would want to be described in this way.
+- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2024) as; - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, stepparents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school. - 1.6 Within this policy, we use the term 'victim', although it is recognised that not everyone considers themselves to be a victim or would want to be described in this way.
 We also recognise the importance of not using the terminology of 'perpetrator' in relation to children in cases where the behaviour can be harmful to both parties.
 The appropriate use of terminology will be determined on a case-by-case basis.

-2 Introduction
+2. Introduction

 - 2.1 We recognise that safeguarding, child protection, and promoting the welfare of children is an essential part of our duty of care to all students.
 As such, all staff and governors have a responsibility to provide a safe environment in which children can learn.
 We understand that safeguarding, child protection and promoting the welfare of all children is everyone's responsibility and that everyone has a role to play in protecting children.
 We recognise that our school is part of a wider safeguarding system for children and work closely with other agencies to promote the welfare of children.
-We maintain an attitude of 'it could happen here' and will consider what is in the best interests of each child in line and upholding the Human Rights Act 1998 and Equality Act 2010. - 2.2 The purpose of this policy is to: - Promote safeguarding and child protection and to demonstrate Cardinal Newman Catholic School's commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to Cardinal Newman Catholic School's safeguarding and child protection procedures; - Ensure that staff understand, can recognise and can respond to the indicators of abuse, exploitation or neglect;
+We maintain an attitude of 'it could happen here' and will consider what is in the best interests of each child in line and upholding the Human Rights Act 1998 and Equality Act 2010. - 2.2 The purpose of this policy is to; - Promote safeguarding and child protection and to demonstrate the school's commitment to keeping children safe; - Provide all members of staff with the information required to meet their safeguarding duty and protect children from harm; - Provide stakeholders with clear information relating to the school's safeguarding and child protection procedures: - Ensure that staff understand, can recognise and can respond to the indicators of abuse, exploitation or neglect;